-In proceeding this way, many employers are likely deciding to lay-off employees in the hope that either employees will agree with it (and they can then argue that there was not dispute about the legality) or, alternatively, a court will sympathize with employers because of the unforeseen nature of COVID-19 and its dramatic impact on the economy.
+Having said this, many employers initially relied on the “layoff” during the COVID-19 era.
+In proceeding this way, many employers likely decided to lay off employees in the hope that either the employees will agree with (and they can then argue that there was no dispute about the legality) or alternatively, a court will sympathize with employers because of the unforeseen nature of COVID-19 and its dramatic impact on the economy.

 The reality is that employees can equally (and reasonably) argue that they should not be the ones to suffer as a result of the downturn and that this is a critical time for employees to receive termination pay to support their families through this extraordinarily difficult time.
 This is particularly the case since there is no telling how long it will take for an employee to find comparable employment in the COVID-19 era and termination pay is specifically intended to help employees during difficult transitionary periods (and to provide greater support when comparable employment is not plentiful).

 The bottom line is that an employee should not assume that an employer has an unrestricted right to lay off employees and, in fact, being laid off may be viewed as an unjust removal of employees’ rights to economic support.

 It is important to note, however, that on May 29, 2020, the Government of Ontario introduced Ontario Regulation 228/20 – Infectious Disease Emergency Leave.
 This Regulation automatically converted temporary layoffs occurring from March 1, 2020, onwards to a job-protected leave.